smartrecruiters/docker-bakery/README.md

 <a id="commands-config-section"></a>
 ## Commands config section
 This section contains two templates used for building and pushing docker images.
 It allows for specifying custom parameters.
 Commands defined here as templates will be filled with available defined properties from the config section + the dynamic properties set during runtime.

+<a id="other-config"></a>
+## Other config attributes
+  `reportFileName` - if set it will be used as a file name to store information (in JSON format) about successfully built images.

 <a id="dockerfiletemplate"></a>
 # Dockerfile.template